What is Marketing’s Role in Your Firm?

 In this approach, the marketing emphasis is put on cosmetic “branding” (a logo, taglines, and visual identity) that provides an “umbrella” that enhances the personal productivity and accommodates the “personal” brands of select consultants.
 Key performance measures include marketing headcount, brochures produced, proposals written, events held, and, most important, partner satisfaction with the order taker.

-The objective of the Growth school is strategic impact that maximizes profitable growth.
+The objective of the Growth school is a strategic impact that maximizes profitable growth.

 The Growth school views marketing’s role as strategic.
 Marketing operates as big-picture thinkers with strong business acumen and a focus on addressing clients’ needs.
 The marketers drive growth by helping the firm to anticipate client needs, develop capabilities and build solutions that meet them.